davide-moletta/RISC-V-TE/README.md

 ### Troubleshooting

-If you encounter problems when flashing the code and the file logs.s states:
+If you encounter problems when flashing the code and the file _logs.log_ states:
 ```
 open(/dev/ttyUSB0): -1 (Permission denied)
 ```